 How has the new set of social etiquette standards brought on by tech changed our relationships with and considerations for acceptable interactions with our romantic partners?
 Although our phones can feel like an extension of ourselves these days (scary, but true), it is still generally frowned upon to end a relationship through text.

-"Breaking up through text is usually frowned upon because it feels very insincere and impersonal," says licensed psychologist, Dr. Wyatt Fisher.
+"Breaking up through text is usually frowned upon because it feels very insincere and impersonal," Dr. Wyatt Fisher, Psy.D., a licensed psychologist and creator of the Keep The Glow couples app, tells Elite Daily.
 This can leave the dumped partner feeling disrespected or uncared for.
 He continues, "It's easy to misinterpret texts because you're missing non-verbal communication, so it's more difficult to receive a breakup this way, because it often leaves you with many unanswered questions."
 Ah, the dreaded limbo: a place that makes finding closure and moving on extremely difficult.